jmcardle/quiet-editor/README.md

 Quiet Editor is a distraction-free text editor.

-# To Start Editing Files
+# Running the Editor

-Start the server by running the following command:
+Start the editor by running the following command:

-    python editor.py
+    ./editor.py

-Then navigate your web browser to:
+A new web browser window should automatically open to:

     http://localhost:5000/editor/